atsushieno/managed-midi/README.md

 It was actually the first MIDI API that managed-midi supported and almost untouched since then (except that we offer the common API called PortMidiAccess).

+### Create your own MIDI Access API

+With IMidiAccess interface anyone can write own MIDI access implementation.

+For example, [nfluidsynth](https://github.com/atsushieno/nfluidsynth) is a .NET binding to `(lib)fluidsynth` and has an implementation that makes use of it.

 ## Quick Examples